-Sapna Rampersaud, an Alumna of our College Scholarship Program, says she will run for President of t
+Sapna Rampersaud, an Alumna of our College Scholarship Program, says she will run for U.S. President

 If you met and spoke to Sapna Rampersaud for the first time, you would not know that this Harvard University educated future President of the United States of America faced many hardships growing up in New York.